Financial Literacy Basics

 The "Financial Independence" half is the core concept — the same financial state covered in our piece on financial freedom.
 The "Retire Early" half is the application of that framework to leaving conventional employment well before age 65.

-Two principles distinguish FIRE from older retirement-planning approaches:
+Two principles distinguish FIRE from older retirement-planning approaches.

-- High savings rates as the primary lever.
+The first is high savings rates as the primary lever.
 Most of the FIRE math depends on saving 40–70% of net income, far above the 10–15% commonly recommended for traditional retirement.

-- Investment-driven income replacement.
+The second is investment-driven income replacement.
 Rather than working to age 65 and drawing on a defined-benefit pension, FIRE practitioners aim to accumulate an investment portfolio that can support spending indefinitely through a sustainable withdrawal rate.

 The community grew out of writing by Vicki Robin (Your Money or Your Life, 1992), Mr. Money Mustache (a popular blog from 2011), and others.
 The math underneath the movement is older than the acronym; the modern movement is the application of that math through community and online discussion.
-The progress is typically tracked through net worth — the running view of where the household stands relative to its FI number.
+Progress is tracked through net worth — the running view of where the household stands relative to its FI number.

 The core math: savings rate, the 4% rule, and time to FI